Monklands Hospital A&E featured in ITV Wales News (Oct 2017)

-Governance is focussed on Safety; Operations is focussed on Flow; Quality is focussed on patient and staff experiences; and Finance is focussed on Productivity.
+Governance is focused on Safety; Operations is focused on Flow; Quality is focused on patient and staff experiences; and Finance is focused on Productivity.
 There appears to be little common ground or common language and the result can be frustration for everyone.

 The first step is build 6M Design® awareness and capability in each function in parallel.

 Governance develop Safety-by-Design capability; operations develop Flow-by-Design capability; front-line services develop Quality-by-Design capability; and finance develop Productivity-by-Design capability.
 These four design capabilities are synergistic.

 The next step is to reconnect the functions using their 6M Design® capabilities as a common language.

 Then use this common ground to build confidence and trust, step-by-step, through microsystem design teams collaborating to dissolve step, stage, stream and system improvement challenges.

 The outcome is an embedded Engine of Excellence that synergizes the contribution of every person and every process.

 A proven path to delivering improved safety, calmer and more efficient flow, a higher quality experience for all, and a more productive and affordable health care system.

 Browse the growing library of 6M Design® case studies at the Journal of Improvement Science

 Explore how to develop individual, team and organisational capability in health care system improvement-by-design here.